ReallyKrazyDev/penistats/README.md

   "model" : [mandatory] model of the device "manufacturer" : manufacturer of the device "version" : software version of the device
-  "name": [mandatory] user-firendly name of the device }
+  "name": [mandatory] user-friendly name of the device }
 ```